-So what streaming services are out there?
+So what streaming services are out there in the US, UK, Canada, India, Australia, and China?
 What on-demand and live TV streaming services should you be considering for your entertainment needs?
-Here is a complete list of over 100+ streaming services available in 2018.
+Here is a complete list of over 200+ streaming services available in 2021.

 Those looking for alternatives to cable are increasingly turning their attention to live TV streaming options.
 Sometimes called “over-the-top” TV (OTT) or even IPTV, live TV streaming services eliminate the need for an expensive cable TV subscription, while still offering a wide selection of popular TV channels.